About Photo Critic…

 - (If you don't know how to get the settings...
 In Windows, Right Click on the File and go to Properties, Advanced... to view the settings)

 - You may only post 2 (Two) images per week.
 (Mondays to Sundays).
 Apart from being a platform where myself and other members can evaluate your images, it should also be a showcase of only your best work.
 For this reason, every member may only post 2 images per week.
 It is also impossible for us to review hundreds of photos at a time.
-Please note that if you send in more than 2 photos, we will summarily delete the weaker ones, without commenting on any.
+Please note that if you send in more than 2 photos in one week, we will summarily delete them without feedback.

 - In terms of comments and rating of photos; we are all striving to take better photos.
 For this reason, expect the comments to be straightforward and direct.
 However, the critiques will be constructive enough to help you with your photo taking; i.e. "shadow cast bothers me", "composition could be better by framing the subject to the right and cropping some of the clutter away on the left", "time of day", "lighting is flat", "too many hotspots" etc....